sixro/themissingobjects/README.md

 JodaTime.

-I am pretty sure I wrote an object to represent `Money` at least 10 times and I was really disappointed when I read the reference implementation [Moneta](https://javamoney.github.io/api.html) of of JSR-354: so many objects for what?
+I am pretty sure I wrote an object to represent `Money` at least 10 times and I was really disappointed when I read the reference implementation [Moneta](https://javamoney.github.io/api.html) of JSR-354: so many objects for what?

 On the other hand, I don't mind if I had to write again and again those objects.
 I think it has been a good exercise... a sort of [Object Calisthenics](https://pragprog.com/book/twa/thoughtworks-anthology).